 My CV is untypical.
-In the last few years I have been teaching at Helsinki and Aalto universities, putting my anthropological training to use largely outside the discipline.
+Recently I have been teaching at Helsinki and Aalto universities, putting my anthropological training to use largely outside the discipline.
 This is not always the most comfortable place, but some friction is necessary for anything to move.
-As of September 2017, I can call myself Adjunct Professor.
-Of Environmental Policy at the Aalto School of Arts, Design and Architecture, in the Department of Design.
-It makes me very happy to be part of this crowd!

 As always, I’ve been contributing to academic publications and engaging in several networks pursuing academic or semi-academic projects.
 I’ve also been writing features and book reviews in English and Finnish, especially on society and the built environment.